-Are customers writing reviews about your business on third-party sites such as Yelp, Capterra, Angie’s List and Glassdoor?
+Are customers writing reviews about your business on third-party sites such as Yelp, Capterra, Angie’s List, Fit Small Business, and Glassdoor?
 Find out by setting up a Google Alert to see what people are saying about you.
 Then capture and re-promote your best reviews on your website.
 According to research conducted by GetApp, nearly 68% of B2B companies find third-party review sites are an effective way to generate leads.

 You can always take it a step further by cross-promoting third-party reviews across your social channels, as shown in the Instagram example below.
 Just always be mindful of user permissions, and if re-posting from a third-party review site, pay attention to the reviewing company’s policies on trademarks, logo and other copyrighted materials.